kilbouri/stupid-primes/README.md

 # Stupid Primes

-.NET 8 implementations of stupid ways to implement primes.
+.NET 8 implementations of stupid ways to find sequences of primes.